T

 A thick, sticky dark syrup made from partly refined sugar; molasses.
 (NOA)

 The thick dark sticky liquid that remains after the crystallization and removal of sugar from extracts of sugar-cane or sugar-beet.
-Also called black treacle.
-(Chambers Dictionary)
+(CHM)

 Difference with molasses: Both have a deep, aromatic flavor that adds a unique finish to food and drink recipes, but they are subtly different, with treacle tending to be a sweeter product that has less of a bitter profile than molasses.
 Compared to treacle, molasses is thicker in consistency and darker in color.
 (Ragus.co.uk)